Toby Bellwood

 Search Topic

 As everybody knows, Drupal 9 is just around the corner.
-As a hosting provider, we need to be able to make sure that our customers who wish to utilize Drupal 9 can do so.
-The release comes with a few environment requirements that we need to make sure we can handle, and adds a few more behind-the-scenes actions we needed to prepare ourselves.
+As a hosting provider, we need to ensure that our customers who wish to utilize Drupal 9 can do so.
+The release comes with a few environment requirements that we need to ensure we can handle and adds a few more behind-the-scenes actions for which we need to prepare ourselves.

-Lagoon 1.6.0 supports Drupal 9, meeting all those requirements, and helping our customers to migrate across to D9 as soon as possible.
+Lagoon 1.6.0 supports Drupal 9, meeting all those requirements and helping our customers migrate to D9 as soon as possible.

-We’ve been providing PHP7.4 images alongside 7.2 and 7.3 for a few months now, so we’ve got that covered!
-We’ll be looking to support PHP8 once it’s out in December – hopefully, we can get some RC images out to test with beforehand!
+We’ve been providing PHP7.4 images alongside 7.2 and 7.3 for a few months now, so we’ve covered that!
+We’ll be looking to support PHP8 once it’s out in December.
+Hopefully, we can get some RC images out beforehand to test!

-Although all our drupal-specific PHP images contain Drush 8.3 as a fallback, we also install drush-launcher to allow for project-specific Drush versions to be utilized.
+Although all our Drupal-specific PHP images contain Drush 8.3 as a fallback, we also install Drush-launcher to allow for project-specific Drush versions to be utilized.
 In the case of Drupal 9, Drush 10 is the minimum, so as long as that version is specified, you’ll be fine!
-All PHP containers have included default drush.yml files since Drush 9 was released.
+Since Drush 9 was released, all PHP containers have included default drush.yml files.

 In every version of Lagoon up to v1.5.0, we’ve had to use the 10.2 version of MariaDB for compatibility reasons (mostly around Galera) – this means that we’ve had to base the MariaDB install on the Alpine 3.8 images (which is now EOL).
 To meet Drupal 9 minimum requirements, we’ve switched to the Alpine 3.11 packaged version (10.4).
-In doing this, we’ve dropped support for the mariadb-galera images (no-one was using them anyway).
-We’ve also included a script in the entrypoint of the image to ensure that any databases are properly upgraded prior to use.
-This will give us the flexibility to use the upstream alpine version going forward (hopefully no more image pinning!).
-Note that there is a Drupal module available for customers that *must* use an older version of MariaDB with Drupal 9.0 – it can be installed via composer, and requires some settings.php to enable.
+In doing this, we’ve dropped support for the MariaDB-Galera images (no one was using them anyway).
+We’ve also included a script in the image entry point to ensure that any databases are properly upgraded before use.
+This will allow us to use the upstream Alpine version going forward (hopefully, no more image pinning!).
+Note that a Drupal module is available for customers that *must* use an older version of MariaDB with Drupal 9.0 – it can be installed via composer and requires some settings.php to enable.

 We’ve also checked the PostgreSQL requirements – we have a compatible version of PostgreSQL installed (11.6 at the time of writing) and the necessary extensions (pg_trgm) installed.
-Note that as of the Drupal 9.0 release, the extension isn’t actually utilised yet, but will be checked and enabled in a future release.
+Note that as of the Drupal 9.0 release, the extension hasn’t been utilized yet, but it will be checked and enabled in a future release.

 https://www.drupal.org/project/lagoon_logs will be D9 compatible from 1.1 onwards